TechnologyEnhancedLearning/MVCBlazor/LH.MVCBlazor.Server/wwwroot/StaticFiles/ReadMe.md

 - **important** -> prototyping tools

 ### Car park desired features
+- look into blazor thread safety a bit, common mistakes etc
 - storage consideration of unencrypted on the browser
 - persistence for
 	- user prefs